albertllousas/bank-kata-with-haskell/README.md

 This is a pure domain kata, it means that any architectural pattern has been used, the solution has been made focussing in the domain.
-If we would like to use it in a real app, we would need to apply a layered architecture, ports-and-adapters or any other on top of the current solution to do a proper separation of concerns.
+If we would like to use it in a real app, we would need to apply a layered architecture, ports-and-adapters or any other on top of the current solution to have a proper separation of concerns.

 ## Run tests
 ```shell